 Unusual Options Activity Insight: iShares China Large-Cap ETF

-iShares China Large-Cap ETF (NYSE:FXI) shares experienced unusual options activity on Monday.
-The stock price moved down to $43.67 following the option alert.
+Shares of iShares China Large-Cap ETF (NYSE:FXI) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $42.65.

 - Option Type: SWEEP